ppadillaq/sammoo/README.md

 # sam-model-optim

+**Python-based Framework for Multi-Objective Optimization of Renewable Energy Systems using NREL's System Advisor Model (SAM)**

 Optimization of Solar Industrial Process Heat (SIPH) systems using Concentrated Solar Power (CSP) technologies through the NREL [PySAM](https://nrel-pysam.readthedocs.io/en/latest/) package (System Advisor Model).
 This project was developed in the context of my Master's Thesis in Research in Industrial Technologies at the Universidad Nacional de Educación a Distancia (UNED), Spain.